 This is the third chapter in the Rectifier series.
-In the last two chapters, we have covered the basics of rectifiers, and Half wave rectifier.
+In the last two chapters, we have covered the basics of rectifiers, and Half wave rectifiers.
 Though we have covered various properties in our last article but kept aside a mathematical derivation of the half-wave rectifier efficiency equation.
 Because we think it needs to be explained separately.

 In this article, we are going to learn to calculate the equation of efficiency of the half-wave rectifier and about its various applications in detail.